-- 2. The boat with the most breakouts will receive last place points.
-The boat with the second most breakouts will receive next to last place points, etc. - 5.
-If there is a tie in which more than one team has the same number of duration of time for breakouts, the boat with the single highest speed will place latter in the scoring.
+- 1. A GPS breakout is any speed that goes above the bracketed class speed. - 2.
+The boat with the most breakouts will receive last place points.
+The boat with the second most breakouts will receive next to last place points, etc. - 3.
+If there is a tie in which more than one team has the same number of breakouts, the boat with the single highest speed will place latter in the scoring.